wonsunahn/CS1622_Fall2024/projects/4/README.md

 ## Grading

-Each of the 14 tests under the tests/ folder is worth 10 points for a total of 140 points.
-A diff failure on the output for one of these .mjava files will result in a deduction of 10 points.
+The 14 tests under the tests/ folder is worth 10 points for the first 10 and 5 points for each additional test for a total of 120 points (See [Appendix C:
+Extra Credit](#appendix-c-extra-credit)).

 ## Submission